-Because of this, it is important to clarify that what I mean when I use the word “religion” and why it is that I use that word and why it is important for any discussion of the sacred use of Entheogens, such as LSD, Magic Mushrooms, Ayahuasca and Peyote Cactus.
+Because of this, it is important to clarify that what I mean when I use the word “religion”, why it is that I use that word and why it is important for any discussion of the sacred use of Entheogens, such as LSD, Magic Mushrooms, Ayahuasca and Peyote Cactus.

 Perhaps the biggest problem with the word “religion” is that it carries significant baggage for many people, especially those who have suffered at the hands of any one of the various religious movements, both mainstream and emergent that are all too frequently more about exerting control than any real spiritual truths.

 When these people hear the word “religion”, they assume I mean “organised religion” and believe incorrectly that it is my intent to set myself up as some sort of gatekeeper for the legal access of Transcendent Compounds.

 Nothing could be further from the truth.
 This campaign is about ensuring that all people can access these compounds for religious and spiritual purposes, not about placing myself in a position of power over those who would wish to do so.

 Indeed, anyone familiar with mysticism should realise that mysticism is, in many ways, the antithesis of organised religion.
 Where organised religion is mostly about obeying authorities who claim to speak on behalf of the Divine, mysticism is about connecting directly with the Divine and understanding it without need for mediation by a potentially corruptive class of priests, imams, or other rent seekers.